Locking Procedure at Chichester Marina

 Once aboard, please switch to VHF Ch80 and prepare to leave your berth; call Chichester Marina with your “call sign” (your boat name) and request a lock out.

-The lock keeper will then either ask you to proceed directly to the lock or ask you to stand by if queuing is in operation.
+The lock keeper will then either ask you to proceed directly to the lock or you will receive a queue number and ask you to stand by on your berth if queuing is in operation.
 It is vital that you maintain a listening watch on Ch80 to avoid missing your lock slot.

-When you hear your call sign, leave your berth and proceed to the lock as quickly as possible.
+When you hear your call sign and queue number, leave your berth and proceed to the lock as quickly as possible.
 As you approach the lock, the ‘traffic lights’ will either be RED or GREEN.
 If they are red, please hold your station until the lights turn green.
 If green please proceed into the lock.

 When you arrive at the lock, our staff will pass a stern line to you and then a bow line.
 When tying the line onto your boat ensure that you make half a turn on the cleat and hold onto the end of the line to allow the line to ease out when the boat ascends/descends - do not tie any lines off whilst in the lock.
 Once the outer gates are fully open, please proceed in turn or as advised out of the lock as quickly and safely as possible.

 As you approach Longmore Point, ensure that you have your VHF on Ch80; on passing Birdham Spit pile call the marina using your boat’s “call sign”, advise your position and request lock entry.

 The Lock Keeper will acknowledge your call and either instruct you to “proceed to the lock on a green light” or, in busy times, “join the back of the queue for the lock and enter in turn upon a green signal light”.
 While holding position, or approaching, favour your starboard hand to allow room for outbound traffic to pass port to port in accordance with COLREGs Rule 14.